Working for one of the Big 4 Consulting firms is a dream of almost all finance professionals.

 It has a large workforce in countries like United States, United Kingdom, China and India.

 For more details on KPMG, please visit the website.

 Now that we have known a little bit about these companies, let me tell you about various jobs and profiles offered by these firms.

-In this section, I am going to tell you about the hierarchy of an accounting and consulting firm and the career progression thereafter.
+In this section, I am going to tell you about the hierarchy of a consulting firm and the career progression thereafter.

 I will be focusing more on the entry-level profile in consulting as this is where you are most likely to start your career and depending on your performance and experience you will grow in the organization.